what is ACCA

-What is ACCA?: Full Form, Qualification, Fees, Exam Pattern & More
+What is ACCA Full Form: Course, Qualification, Syllabus, Fees & More

 What is ACCA?

 ACCA is one of the most prestigious accounting bodies in the world.
-Formed in 1904, it has now over 227,000 members and 544,000 future members in the world.
-ACCA qualification equips you with essential skills in finance, management accounting, taxation, audit, and more.
-ACCA can make you an all-rounded finance professional.
+Formed in 1904, it now has over 227,000 members and 544,000 future members worldwide.
+ACCA qualification equips you with essential skills in finance, management accounting, taxation, and more.
+ACCA can make you an all-around finance professional accountant.

 Global Recognition

-ACCA is recognized in over 180 countries; thus, the qualification gives one leeway to work anywhere internationally without additional qualifications.
-Whatever your preference-working in India, the UK, the Middle East, Africa, or wherever-ACCA opens up many career opportunities worldwide.
+ACCA is recognized in over 180 countries.
+Thus, the qualification gives one leeway to work anywhere internationally without additional qualifications.
+Whatever your preference is, working in India, the United Kingdom, the United States, the Middle East, Africa, or wherever, the ACCA opens up many career opportunities worldwide.

 Comparison with Other Accounting Qualifications